Headstorm/foundry-ui/packages/hs-react-ui/README.md

 ![hello world car](./public/Images/hello-world.png)

 In this hello world example, you can see the Card component has preset styling for the Container and Body components that come right out of the box.
 Rasa components are wrapped in a container element.
 See the `CardContainer` and `Body` base configurations below.
-It is recommened to check out the component's declaration source to see what styles are included.
+It is recommended that you check out the component's source code to see what styles are included.

 ```
 // /hs-react-ui/src/components/Card/Card.tsx